Start by clicking on "Fill out the template"

 Answer a few questions and your document is created automatically.

 Your document is ready!
 You will receive it in Word and PDF formats.
 You will be able to modify it.

 Size: 1 page

 Rating: 4.5 - 95 votesFill out the template

 An Affidavit of Loss is a written statement that describes the facts concerning the loss of an object, usually a document such as an identification card, a driver's license, a passport, or documents relating to the registration of vehicles.
 An Affidavit of Loss is usually required when requesting a replacement of a lost document or item.

 This document is used by a person, known as the Affiant, who can attest under oath of their personal knowledge of the circumstances of the loss of the object.
 The affiant is usually the owner of the lost object, especially if the affidavit is going to be used to support an application for a replacement of the lost object.

 The document then describes the object that was lost and the circumstances of the loss.
 Finally, the affiant may request a replacement of the lost document.

 How to Use This Document

-Once the affidavit has been completed, the Affiant must print at least 2 copies of the document.
-Thereafter, the Affiant must personally appear before a notary public and present at least one current identification document (I.D.) issued by an official agency bearing the photograph and signature of the Affiant.
+Once the affidavit has been completed, the affiant must print at least 2 copies of the document.
+Thereafter, the affiant must personally appear before a notary public and present at least one current identification document (I.D.) issued by an official agency bearing the photograph and signature of the Affiant.
 The affiant must swear under oath the whole truth of the contents of the affidavit and then sign all copies of the affidavit.
-If the Affiant is a minor, the Affiant must be accompanied by a legal guardian, which may a parent or a court-appointed guardian, when signing the affidavit.
+If the affiant is a minor, the affiant must be accompanied by a legal guardian, which may be a parent or a court-appointed guardian, when signing the affidavit.
 The guardian must also sign the affidavit.
-The Affiant will be asked to leave one original copy for the files of the notary public.
+The affiant will be asked to leave one original copy for the files of the notary public.